 “In 2001, I had my own website.
 I designed and developed it myself and after a little time I had a following.
 We would all check each others blogs and see how we were doing.
 Eventually people started asking if I had a wishlist and they sent me gifts.”

-The internet was new and security wasn’t what it was today — but Edwards did her work safely.
+The internet was new and security wasn’t what it was today — but Veronica did her work safely.